skozubek/nbh-map/README.md

 # How to use the app

 You can select the beach you're interested in either on the list or on the map.
-Once selected - map's marker info window is displayed with name of the beach and image.
+Once selected - map's marker info window is displayed with the name of the beach and image.

 Images are fetched from Foursquare.
 If there are any problems with fetching the photo - a link to photo search is provided.